-The ADV has a built in demand valve that is activated by negative loop pressure against a diaphragm in the same manner as a standard second stage regulator.
-The O2ptima's ADV design feeds diluent gas directly to the DSV.
+The ADV uses a built in demand valve that is activated by negative loop pressure against a diaphragm in the same manner as a standard second stage regulator.
+The ADV design feeds diluent gas directly to the BOV.
 This provides a fast, hands-free method of receiving a known breathable gas as well as supplying additional gas to increase loop volume.